-These are all speakers made by companies that are smart, but not first and foremost experts in audio.
-That’s why for hi-fi fans, the current trend for audio companies licensing smart technology is much more interesting.
+These were all speakers made by companies that are smart, but not first and foremost experts in audio.
+That’s why, for hi-fi fans, the more recent trend for audio companies licensing smart technology – like Google Cast, AirPlay 2 and Alexa and Assistant voice control – has become much more interesting.

-In shape and size, the One looks are practically identical to the Play:1.
-The only significant aesthetic departure is the replacement of the Play:1’s grey wraparound grille with a black or white grille, depending on the colour of speaker you’ve chosen.
+In terms of shape and size, the One's looks are practically identical to those of the late Play:1, and not far off the new Era 100 either.
+The only significant aesthetic departure from the legacy speaker is the replacement of its grey wraparound grille with a black or white grille, depending on the colour of speaker you’ve chosen.

-These represent play/pause, the microphone and Sonos’ now-familiar context-sensitive actions, while the white LEDs illustrate when Alexa is switched on.
+These represent play/pause, the microphone and Sonos’s now-familiar context-sensitive actions, while the white LEDs illustrate whether voice control is switched on.

-Sonos is keen to point out that switching Alexa off is a matter of tapping the microphone symbol, and your total privacy is represented by the lights being off altogether.
+Sonos is keen to point out that switching voice control off is a matter of tapping the microphone symbol, and your total privacy is represented by the lights being off altogether.

 Unlike the Play:1, the One also gets a dedicated Pairing button, just above the ethernet socket.

-Although you can switch Alexa off entirely, it’s often worth having her listening, particularly because she is more deeply integrated here than with rivals.
+Although you can switch Alexa and the Google Assistant off entirely, it’s often worth having them listening, particularly as they're more deeply integrated here than with many rivals.

-The clearest example is that you can talk to the One exactly as you would Amazon’s own Echo, so instead of having to say “Alexa, play Bowie on Sonos”, you simply say “Alexa, play Bowie”, and one of his classics will spring forth from your One.
+Alexa is particularly well implemented, in that you can talk to the One exactly as you would Amazon’s own Echo, so instead of having to say “Alexa, play Bowie on Sonos”, you simply say “Alexa, play Bowie”, and one of his classics will spring forth from your One.
 That might sound like a small detail but, in terms of regular interaction, it’s a big difference.

-If you want to voice-control music in other rooms, specify where (eg. “Alexa, play Bowie in the lounge”) and the One will send music to the Sonos kit you’ve ascribed to that ‘zone’ – even a non-Alexa-enabled Sonos speaker, such as a PlayBar or Play:5.
+If you want to voice-control music in other rooms, specify where (e.g. “Alexa, play Bowie in the lounge”) and the One will send music to the Sonos kit you’ve ascribed to that ‘zone’ – even a non-Alexa-enabled Sonos speaker, such as a PlayBar or Five.
 “Alexa, play Bowie everywhere” sets all your Sonos speakers to synchronised Ziggy Stardust mode.

-If you’re worried that having Dancing In The Street blaring from your One will prevent Alexa from hearing your request to skip Dancing in the Street, a combination of noise-cancelling, something called “smart voice capture” and a custom-designed six-microphone array ensures that she can always hear you.
+If you’re worried that having Dancing In The Street blaring from your One will prevent Alexa or the Google Assistant from hearing your request to skip Dancing In The Street, a combination of noise cancelling, something called “smart voice capture” and a custom-designed six-microphone array ensures that you can always be heard.

-You know when Alexa hears you, too, as any mention of her name is met with a chime of acknowledgement, signalling that you can continue your request.
+You know when your chosen voice assistant has heard you, too, as any mention of her name is met with a chime of acknowledgement, signalling that you can continue your request.
 That might make the experience sound disjointed, but it’s quick and natural.

 With an Echo Dot you look for a visual clue that Alexa is listening.
 The One’s chime is quicker and more in keeping with audio communication, so it leads to more natural-feeling interactions.

-The quality of the microphones make the One less likely to mis-hear your requests and instructions – we find it makes fewer mistakes than our Echo Dot.
+The quality of the microphones makes the One less likely to mishear your requests and instructions – we find it makes fewer mistakes than our third-generation Echo Dot.
 Correctly hearing the request is only half the battle, though, and Alexa is still capable of misunderstanding.

-The most common issue is when you say “play Ladytron” (for example) and she instead starts playing a song with those words in the title.
+The most common issue is when you say, for example, “play Ladytron”, and she instead starts playing a song with those words in the title.
 That can be annoying at first, but you can avoid that by saying “play some music by Ladytron” instead.